larsks/heat-kubernetes/README.md

 will need to create an image that includes Flannel by booting an existing image, running `atomic ugprade`, and saving the new image.

+You can enable the VXLAN backend for flannel by setting the "flannel_use_vxlan" parameter to "true", but I have run into kernel crashes using that backend with CentOS 7.
+It seems to work fine with Fedora 21.

 ## Creating the stack

 Creating an environment file `local.yaml` with parameters specific to